Siti Norma Yaakob: Honours and professional associations

-In 1978, Siti Norma was appointed a Companion of the Order of Loyalty to the Crown of Malaysia (Johan Setia Mahkota or J.S.M.) and in 1987 she was presented with a state honour (Dato’ Setia Negeri Sembilan or D.S.N.S) by the ruler of Negeri Sembilan.
-She was named a Commander of the Order of the Defender of the Realm (Panglima Mangku Negara or P.M.N.) in 2005.
+In 1978, Siti Norma was appointed a Companion of the Order of Loyalty to the Crown of Malaysia (Johan Setia Mahkota or J.S.M.) and in 1987 she was presented with a state honour (Dato' Setia Negeri Sembilan or D.S.N.S) by the ruler of Negeri Sembilan.
+She was named a Commander of the Order of Loyalty to the Crown of Malaysia (Panglima Setia Mahkota or P.S.M.) in 2005.

 Siti Norma has received awards from the Eisenhower Exchange Fellowships (1990), the Women Development Institute Fellowship (1988), and the Ministry of Women and Family Development and the Association of Women Graduates Malaysia (2001).